This page provides details of the requirements for the presentation of annual reports to the Parliament, including:

 Plain English and clear design

-The annual report for a non‑corporate Commonwealth entity must be prepared having regard to the interests of the Parliament and any other persons who are interested in the annual report.
 Annual reports are key documents of accountability and transparency to the Parliament and the public.
-Accordingly, annual reports should be prepared to best provide readers with a clear account of the operations and performance of the entity for the reporting period.
+Annual reports should be prepared to best provide readers with a clear account of the operations and performance of the company for the reporting period.

-The annual report must, as required by the PGPA Rule, be relevant, reliable, concise, understandable and balanced, this can be achieved by:
+The annual report must be relevant, reliable, concise, understandable and balanced, this can be achieved by:

 Tables, graphs, diagrams and charts should be used where appropriate to provide additional context to the information.
-Consistent with the Printing standards , entities must have regard to limiting the use of colour and illustrations to where it enhances the reader’s understanding of the material.
+Consistent with the Printing standards, companies must have regard to limiting the use of colour and illustrations to where it enhances the reader’s understanding of the material.
 Excessive use of colour, illustrations and photography is not required for the purposes of accountability and reporting to the Parliament.

 Requirement to publish annual reports using the Digital Annual Reporting Tool

-The annual report must be published using the Tool which is administered by the Finance Minister, as soon as practicable after the annual report for a non‑corporate Commonwealth entity has been presented to the Parliament.
+The annual report must be published using the Tool as soon as practicable after the annual report for a Commonwealth company has been presented to the Parliament.

 Once the annual report is tabled it is expected by Parliament that the annual report is also published on the Transparency Portal before the October Estimates Hearings.
 Publishing the annual report to Transparency Portal at the time the report is tabled will also meet the tabling guidelines requirement to publish an online version.

-The Tool contains a collection of templates for standard data sets that must be completed for the entity’s annual report.
-These templates reflect mandatory data requirements as set out by the PGPA Rule and are designed to assist entities to meet the reporting requirements.
-To assist entities in the preparation of their annual report, a copy of the required data templates are provided in Appendix C under Tools and templates.
+The Tool contains a collection of templates for standard data sets that must be completed for the company's annual report.
+These templates reflect mandatory data requirements as set out by the PGPA Rule and are designed to assist companies to meet the reporting requirements.
+To assist companies in the preparation of their annual report, a copy of the required data templates are provided in Appendix B under Tools and templates.

-The Tool is designed to assist entities to undertake a streamlined and more efficient annual reporting and publication process.
-Annual report coordinators should consider developing the annual report content directly in the Tool and using the mandatory reporting templates provided within the relevant section of the entity’s annual report itself.
+The Tool is designed to assist companies to undertake a streamlined and more efficient annual reporting and publication process.
+Annual report coordinators should consider developing the annual report content directly in the Tool and using the mandatory reporting templates provided within the relevant section of the company's annual report itself.

 This approach helps to focus the content of the report on the reporting requirements of the Parliament, rather than some of the broader publication elements that are not core to the accountability or reporting requirements.
 The digital content can be exported from the Tool, to be printed for tabling purposes.
 Adding further graphic design elements at this point in the publication process is possible but is not necessary to meet the tabling requirements.

-The Australian Government Digital Service Standard provides information about the legal and policy obligations of entities in relation to online publishing.
-This includes a range of mandatory requirements, including compliance with Web Content Accessibility Guidelines, which the Digital Annual Reporting Tool assists entities in meeting by producing the HTML format.
+The Australian Government Digital Service Standard, provides information about the legal and policy obligations of companies in relation to online publishing, including a range of mandatory requirements, including compliance with Web Content Accessibility Guidelines, which the Tool assists companies in meeting by producing the HTML format.